-Figure 22 shows the forecasted uptake of solar PV for the four scenarios.
-It shows significant future increases in solar PV capacity across all scenarios, potentially more than doubling from current levels by 2030 and increasing over five times by 2050.
+Figure 22 shows the forecast uptake of solar PV for the four scenarios.
+It shows significant future increases in solar PV capacity across all scenarios, potentially increasing over seven times from current levels by 2030 and 20 times by 2050.
 The increase in solar PV across all four scenarios is due to it being a low-cost and tried and tested technology, with a lower visual and noise impact than other forms of renewable generation.

 Unfortunately, the beneficial impact of solar PV offsetting peak demand on the network is likely to be limited, given that its output does not currently coincide with the times of winter peak demand (as these occur in the hours of darkness).
-We might expect to see more solar PV generation co-located with energy storage as a way to utilise a greater generation potential. categories: small-scale building rooftop schemes, which are connected behind the meter, and larger-scale ground-mounted solar PV farms, which connect directly to the distribution network.
+We might expect to see more solar PV generation co-located with energy storage as a way to utilise a greater generation potential.

+Solar PV capacity can be split into two categories: small-scale building rooftop schemes, which are connected behind the meter, and larger-scale ground-mounted solar PV farms, which connect directly to the distribution network.
 Figure 23 shows a breakdown of the Figure 22 solar PV forecasts for these two categories, for 2030 and 2050.
+Figure 23 shows that, for all scenarios, the largest growth is expected to come from largerneeded.